SnotacusNexus/hyprland-session-manager/community-hooks/README.md

 ## 🚀 Hook Template

-Use this template for all new hooks:
+Use this template for all new hooks.
+For workspace-aware hooks, see the enhanced template below.

 ```bash
 #!/usr/bin/env zsh